Skip to content

 Under the Occupational Health and Safety Act, Dutch employers are required to draw up an occupational health and safety policy by which they strive to achieve optimal working conditions.
 The basis is a risk inventory and evaluation (RI&E).
 In that document you map out all policy and labor risks in your organization.
 Schoo: "So don't just think about hazards such as large machines and hazardous substances, but also work-related stress and discrimination."

-After that risk assessment, you get to work on a plan of action.
-What are the dangers for your employees?
-How can you limit those risks and prevent problems?
-If you have conducted an RI&E and have a plan of action, you must submit these documents to a certified Occupational Health Service or occupational health and safety expert.
-For example, to Schoo and his team at Omwender.
-They review the RI&E and the plan of approach and give advice.
-They also check whether the occupational health and safety policy meets the requirements.
+After completing the risk assessment, you’ll move on to developing an action plan.
+What are the hazards your employees face?
+How can you mitigate those risks and prevent problems?
+Once you have conducted a RI&E and developed an action plan, you must submit these documents to a certified Occupational Health Service occupational health and safety expert.
+For example, to Schoo and his team.
+They will review the RI&E and the action plan and provide advice.
+In doing so, they will also verify whether the occupational health and safety policy meets the requirements.

 Responsibility with the right people